logicguy1/The-Cookbook/Main_courses/Tuna Quiche/README.md

 ## Conclusion
 Quiche are great for moments when you're too lazy to cook food.
 It's simple, fast and delicious!
 ## Discussion
 You can use this recipe and change the ingredients.
 For example, instead of making a tuna quiche, you can make a spinach one!
 Just replace the tuna with cooked spinach and tomatoes with goat cheese.
-You need to put the sliced goat cheese on top of the spinach, the oven will grill them! ;D
+You need to put the sliced goat cheese on top of the spinach, the oven will grill them! ;D <br>
+If you don't have any yoghurt, you can use heavy cream.
+20cl should be enough!